Friendly-Banana/wobot/README.md

 You can set up automatic reactions and replies based on keywords.
 All of them are case-insensitive.
 Auto-reactions also support regex and match on word boundaries, ignoring punctuation around them.
-The bot can react with both Unicode and custom Discord emojis, even animated ones.
+WoBot can react with both Unicode and custom Discord emojis, even animated ones.

 #### Example Config